Queens Village station: Station layout

 The station has two high-level side platforms, both of which are eight cars long and are served by a passenger elevator and stairs.
 Platform A has the station's only station house, a two-story building.
 The two middle tracks, not next to either platform, are used by the Port Jefferson, Ronkonkoma, Oyster Bay, and Montauk branch trains.

 A non-powered storage track is south of the south platform.
 The Queens Village Freight Yard is located just west of the station, and consists of three tracks.
 It is used by the LIRR for maintenance and storage, and was sporadically utilized by LIRR freight customers, as well, before the New York and Atlantic Railway assumed freight service operations.

 Services

 Queens Village station is primarily served by Hempstead Branch trains.
-Port Jefferson Branch train 1625 from Huntington to Atlantic Terminal stops at the station on weekday mornings, although this stop is not shown in the printed Port Jefferson Branch timetable.
+Several Port Jefferson and Ronkonkoma Branch trains also serve here.